Strange4/wgpu-ray-tracing/README.md

 `RUSTFLAGS=--cfg=web_sys_unstable_apis trunk serve`

-# DONE
+# Done

-- Make make a query to the gpu and render the image directly onto the texture
+- Make make a query to the gpu and see the time taken to render an image